abpframework/abp/docs/en/CurrentUser.md

 ﻿# Current User

-It is common to obtain information about the current user in an application.
-Current user is generally the user related to the current request in a web application.
+It is very common to retrieve the information about the logged in user in a web application.
+The current user is the active user related to the current request in a web application.

 ## ICurrentUser

-`ICurrentUser` is the main service to get info about the current user.
+`ICurrentUser` is the main service to get info about the current active user.

 Example: [Injecting](Dependency-Injection.md) the `ICurrentUser` into a service: